Classical Electrodynamics in Quasi-Metric Space-Time: The spherically symmetric, metrically static case

-Notice that, since isolated systems do not exist except as an approximation in quasi-metric gravity [3], the solution (40) is expected to be realistic only for ${\rho}{\ll}{\Xi}_0$.
-We may also ask how ${\bar B}({\rho})$ behaves for small distances in the case of a point source, i.e., in the limit where ${\cal R}{\rightarrow}0$.
-Requiring correspondence with the uncharged case [3], we impose the condition ${\bar B}({\rho}){\rightarrow}0$ in the limit ${\rho}{\rightarrow}C$, where $C$ is found from equation (40).
-The result is \eqa C={\frac{r_{\rm Q0}}{{\sqrt{{\rm artanh}^2 [{\frac{r_{\rm Q0}}{r_{\rm s0}}}]+{\frac{r_{\rm Q0}^2}{{\Xi}_0^2}}}}}}. \ena By taking the limit $r_{\rm Q0}{\rightarrow}0$ in equation (43) one finds the right correspondence with the uncharged case.
+We may also ask how ${\bar B}({\rho})$ behaves for small distances in the case of a point source, i.e., in the limit where ${\rho}_{\rm sf}{\rightarrow}0$.
+Requiring correspondence with the uncharged case [3], we impose the condition ${\bar B}({\rho}){\rightarrow}0$ in the limit ${\rho}{\rightarrow}C$, where $C$ is found from equation (41).
+The result is \eqa C={\frac{r_{\rm Q0}}{{\sqrt{{\rm artanh}^2 [{\frac{r_{\rm Q0}}{r_{\rm s0}}}]+{\frac{r_{\rm Q0}^2}{{\Xi}_0^2}}}}}}. \ena By taking the limit $r_{\rm Q0}{\rightarrow}0$ in equation (44) one finds the right correspondence with the uncharged case.
 This means that the qualitative behaviour of the gravitational field does not depend on whether or not the source has a net charge.